What's a Carnival?

 I remember a few months after I started blogging I started hearing about blog carnivals.
 The blog that inspired me to start Out of Debt Again was Mr. Debtbeater.
 He wrote about entering some carnivals and I was so curious.
-IIRC, I wrote to him privately and asked how carnivals worked.
+I wrote to him privately and asked how carnivals worked.
 He was very helpful with information and I started looking around for myself.
 It felt like entering a whole new area of the Internet.
-Knowing what I know now, I am not sure why I felt so intimidated, but I sure do remember feeling lost.
+Knowing what I know now, I am not sure why I felt so intimidated, but I do remember feeling lost.
 I tested the waters in April with my first ever submission to the Festival of Frugality.
 I was accepted and what a boost of confidence that gave me.
 Thank you Aaron Stroud for including me back in April.

 Follow The Rules

-• Read the rules for submission carefully
+- Read the rules for submission carefully

-• Follow the rules
+- Follow the rules

-• Submit an appropriate post to the carnival you are entering
+- Submit an post appropriate to the carnival you are entering

-• When the carnival is posted, announce on your blog that you’ve been accepted for submission at XYZ carnival, with a link to the hosting blog
+- When the carnival is posted, announce on your blog that you've been accepted for submission at XYZ carnival, with a link to the hosting blog

-• Thank the host via the comments of the carnival post on the host’s site
+- Thank the host via the comments of the carnival post on the host's site

-• Submit the carnival to social bookmarking sites (Digg, Delicious, Stumbleupon, Facebook, Mixx, Twitter)
+- Submit the carnival to social bookmarking sites (Digg, Delicious, Stumbleupon, Facebook, Mixx, Twitter)

-• Most carnivals accept one post per week
+- Most carnivals accept one post per week

-• Some carnivals ask that you post exclusively to their carnival (for example, don’t enter the same post at every carnival you can find)
+- Some carnivals ask that you post exclusively to their carnival (for example, don't enter the same post at every carnival you can find)

-• Make a special post for the week listing your posts in the various carnivals, and at the same time, link to two or three other posts in the carnival that you enjoyed reading.
+- Make a special post for the week listing your posts in the various carnivals, and at the same time, link to two or three other posts in the carnival that you enjoyed reading.
 This way we all help each other out to promote our articles at the carnivals.

 Personal Finance Carnivals